AntonyThorpe/knockout-apollo/Readme.md

 Hope this works :)

 ## Tests
 In the terminal cd to the `test` folder and `meteor test --driver-package=practicalmeteor:mocha --port 3002`.
-None there yet.
+Or `npm run test`.
+No tests just yet.

-## Updating the Apollo Bundle
+## Updating the Bundles
 * At the project root `npm install -D`.
-* Then `./node_modules/webpack/bin/webpack.js`
+* Then `npm run build`

 ## Todo
 * write tests

 ## Contributions
-Pull requests most welcome!
+Pull requests are most welcome!

 ## Support
 None sorry.